-We have audited the financial statements of MCB USD Short Duration Fund Ltd (the "Fund"), set out on pages 20 to 45 which comprise the statement of financial position as at June 30, 2024, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.
+We have audited the financial statements of MCB USD Short Duration Fund Ltd(the "Fund"), set out on pages 22 to 46 which comprise the statement of financial position as at June 30, 2025, and the statement of profit or loss and other comprehensive income, statement of net assets attributable to holders of redeemable participating shares and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Fund as at June 30, 2024, and of its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards") and comply with the Mauritian Companies Act 2001.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Fund as at June 30, 2025, and of its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards") and comply with the Mauritian Companies Act 2001.